The Freed Woman Fund

 Through the leadership of an Advisory Committee, in partnership with The Community for Greater New Haven Foundation, the "Urban Prosperity Fund" was established.
 Committee members included Elizabeth Hilton, Chair, and several community leaders, including Orsella Cooper, Nancy Hill, Howard Hill, Tamiko Jackson-McArthur, Carol Reid, Stacy Risco, Ferdinand Risco, Gary Tinney, and Roslyn Williams.
 The idea of the Urban Prosperity Fund has evolved into The Prosperity Foundation.
 In 2015, The Prosperity Foundation earned its 501c3 designation serving as an independent Community Foundation in the state of Connecticut.
 The current Board of Directors are:

-Howard K. Hill, Founder/President
+Howard K. Hill, Chairman/President

 Larry Conaway, Vice-President